 The forward position of your hands plays a key role.
 The farther forward your hands are in front of your body, the farther forward your feet land in front of your body.
-Swing your arms in a way and introduce the changes into your running slowly.
-When you are comfortable with one component then add the next one.
+Swing your arms in a way that keeps the hands close to the front of your body rather than out far in front.
+Try focusing on swinging your arms to the rear more rather than forward.